theovier/democoin/README.md

 Democoin uses the same base-58 addresses as _Bitcoin_.
 To generate new addresses with corresponding private keys either use the provided ``address_generator.jar`` directly or compile the client module yourself to obtain this jar.
+Addresses will always end in .key and look like this one ``1AVuQjcnquXEaXgggJx7TsyMBjbatiBtNB.key``.
+They can be opened with regular text editors.
+They contain their corresponding private key.

 ### Broadcast transactions